noahmtnr/ines-autonomous-dispatching/README.md

 delivery provider (e.g., Lieferando for food delivery) to deliver the order within a certain deadline to the customer.
 While these delivery services provide a fast and reliable delivery for the customers, they come with multiple issues.
-They cause a high amount of commercial trips, lead to more vehicles on the roads and require parking space, which is spares in big cities.
+They cause a high amount of commercial trips, lead to more vehicles on the roads and require parking space, which is sparse in big cities.
 The deliveries also increase environmental pollution due to their emissions.
-For small local stores, using an own or external delivery provider might also proof to be too expensive, but not offering delivery services could be critical to the store's success as fast online trade is becoming more and more important.
+For small local stores, using their own or external delivery provider might also prove to be too expensive.
+However, offering delivery services could be crucial for the store's success as fast online trade is becoming more and more important.
 In order to overcome these problems, an alternative to traditional delivery systems is needed.

 ### Goals